mjgui/t-events-bot/bot_spec.md

 confirmation dialogue

 ### /waitTime
-get number of participants ahead of them in the queue, and expected waiting time (also mention which station they're queueing for)
+get expected waiting time for a new participant

 ## for station masters:
 these commands can only be used in an authorized group chat (corresponding to a station)